Environmental Sciences, Policy and Management

 This major includes classes in science, management, policy, education, and business.
 All ESPM students take core courses in communication, basic and applied sciences, policy, and economics.
 Additional coursework will depend on your track.
 ESPM students also get hands-on experience outside the classroom, which employers and graduate schools seek.

 Find ESPM program requirements (for each track) in the University Catalog.
-For more academic planning information, including sample "4-Year Plans" and curriculum guides, see ESPM Tracks, which leads to links and details for each of the five ESPM tracks.
+For more academic planning information, including sample "4-Year Plans" and curriculum guides, see ESPM Tracks, which leads to links and details for each of the four ESPM tracks.

 After you're admitted to CFANS, you'll work with an academic advisor to enroll in classes that fulfill this major's requirements.
 Your CFANS advisors will help guide you toward academic success.